Charles Ready: Career

-In 1835, Ready was a member of the Tennessee House of Representatives.
+In 1835, Ready was a member of the Tennessee House of Representatives, representing Rutherford County, alongside Granville Smith Crockett.
 He was elected as a Whig to the Thirty-third Congress and re-elected as a member of the American Party to the Thirty-fourth and Thirty-fifth Congresses.
 He served from March 4, 1853 to March 3, 1859.
 He was an unsuccessful candidate for re-election in 1858 to the Thirty-sixth Congress, and resumed the practice of law.

 Death

-Ready died in Murfreesboro, Tennessee on June 4, 1878 (age 75 years, 164 days).
-He is interred at Evergreen Cemetery.
+Ready died in Murfreesboro, Tennessee on June 4, 1878.
+He is buried at Evergreen Cemetery.